 Climate action

-Tryg has defined targets for its scope 1, scope 2 and scope 3 emissions based on best practices and externally available guidance such as the GHG protocol, the Partnership for Carbon Accounting Financials (PCAF) and manuals from the Science Based Targets initiative.
+Tryg has committed to the Science Based Targets initiative and has defined targets for its scope 1, scope 2 and scope 3 emissions based on best practices and externally available guidance such as the GHG protocol, the Partnership for Carbon Accounting Financials (PCAF) and manuals from the Science Based Targets initiative.
+Once validated, all targets, including a CO2e reduction target from the investment portfolio, will be published.

 Included in Tryg’s 2027 strategy, the specific climate-related targets are: